jecki/DHParser/documentation_src/manuals/01_ebnf.rst

 The statement ``word !":="`` is a sequence of a ``word`` and a negative lookahead.
-This whole sequence only matches, if ``word`` matches and the negative looakahead matches, which is only the case of the following text cannot be matched by ":=".
+This whole sequence only matches, if ``word`` matches and the negative look-ahead matches, which is only the case of the following text cannot be matched by ":=".

 We could have achieved the same effect with a positive lookahead by